herat130/AI/READme.md

 - npx lerna repair [after updating lerna version]
 - npx lerna clean -- to clear all missconfiguration
 - npx lerna publish [To publish all dependecies which got changed]
+- npx lerna run build [at root folder to compile all dependecy]
+- npx lerna test [at root folder]
+- npx lerna add-caching to create nx file for caching commands like build , run , test etc...